-This recipe goes under a variety of different names, including baba ganoush, moutabal, and in France, caviar d’aubergines.
+This Baba Ganoush Recipe goes under a variety of different names, including baba ganoush, moutabal, and in France, caviar d’aubergines.
 It’s always particularly delicious when prepared at home.
 If you’re not yet familiar with this dish, it comprises puréed eggplants (aubergines) to which tahini (sesame paste) is added.
 Then it’s seasoned with olive oil, garlic and lemon juice.
-It’s eaten all round the Mediterranean, in Lebanon, in Egypt, and many other countries.
+It’s eaten all around the Mediterranean, in Lebanon, in Egypt, and many other countries.
 And it really good used as a dip with all kinds of breads.

 Baba Ganoush Recipe: